nudgebg/egvinsulin/docs/data_sets/FLAIR.md

 ## TDDs
 Reported TDDs are used to test our calcualted basals and boluses.
-This is an excellent way to validate our approach.
-Other datasets don't report TDD which leaves the developer in doubt if their assumptions how to process boluses and basals are valid.
-Some of our initial assumptions were wrong or incomplete and TDD allowed us to fix these.
-In fact, some data (such as the suspends) were overlooked initially and poor TDD fits helped us locate these problems.

-However, reported TDDs also seem to be partially corrupt.
-Our analysis shows that often, multiple TDDs reported on a single day including zero values.
+However, we often see multiple TDDs reported on a single day including zero values.
 On these days, the reported and calculated TDDs don't match at all and taking the sum or the last or maxium value still results in a poor fit.
 Therefore, we can't trust that reported TDDs are 100% accurate, especially on days where multiple values are reported.
 For testing, days with multiple TDDs should not be trusted.

-## Unknowns/Open Questions
- * How to handle device time changes
- * Unclear if a suspend also cancels an ongoing bolus and if this is already reflected in the data.
- * Remains unclear why some TDDs are split and show a poor fit.
-This also impacts trust in other reported TDDs.